 (See ingredients list at the bottom of this post.)

 Step 1: Boil 3 cups of water in a medium saucepan.
 Once things get rolling, add tapioca beads and reduce to a simmer.
 Constant stirring is a must because the tapioca tends to stick to the bottom of the pan.
 Just keep things moving for about 10 minutes.

 If all goes according to plan, your beads will end up looking like this.
 Notice the plumpness and the white dot in the middle.
 Once this look and consistency are achieved, turn down the heat to low.

-Step 2: Next, I poured a can of coconut milk (Native Forest and Arroy-D are two brands without BPA in their cans) in along with sugar, a vanilla and salt.
-Continue cooking on low for about 10 minutes—you should be left soft, tender tapioca.
+Step 2: Next, I poured a can of coconut milk (Native Forest and Arroy-D are two brands without BPA in their cans) in along with sugar, vanilla and salt.
+Continue cooking on low for about 10 minutes—you should be left with soft, tender tapioca.

 Step 3: Pour it all into a metal bowl or divide into individual cups (I got 6 servings, which makes seemingly small servings, but it’s rich!) and put it in the fridge to chill.
 It takes a couple of hours to set.
 We ate ours after about three, and it was a little soupy, but the next day it had a nice, firm-but-not-stiff texture.
 I think you get better immediate results if you pour into cups instead of a bowl.

 Step 4: Now dress it up and make it pretty.
 I liked the look of it in a wine glass with some chopped strawberries, but you can do lots of other toppings.
 On Ivy’s Feast, which is where I adapted this recipe from, she used spiced pineapple.